 After a fire has passed

 There a number of things that you should do when returning home after a bushfire.
-The following information may assist you in your recovery.

 Do not return home until the authorities advise you it's safe to do so.